List of hazing deaths in the Philippines

 This is a list of hazing-related deaths in the Philippines.
 This is not an exhaustive list.
 Inclusion in this list requires that the incident was described by the media as a hazing-related death.
-Majority of deaths in this list include but is not limited to cases that involve fraternities.
+The majority of deaths in this list include but are not limited to cases that involve fraternities.

 The first reported hazing death in the Philippines was that of Gonzalo Mariano Albert, a University of the Philippines Diliman student and an Upsilon Sigma Phi neophyte.
 He died in 1954.

 The death of Leonardo Villa in 1991 led to the passage of the Anti-Hazing Act of 1995.